Coordinator of Transfer Admissions

 260-399-7700, ext.
 6311

 Carrie is an organizer at heart, so she’s always eager to help students get their education in order.
-She also relates to students balancing work and school since she is currently pursuing an MBA at USF.
-Carrie earned a Bachelor of Science in Technology from Bowling Green State University, with a major in Visual Communication Technology and a minor in Marketing.
+She also relates to students balancing work and school since she recently completed her MBA at USF.
+Carrie earned a BS in Technology from Bowling Green State University with a major in Visual Communication Technology.
 On summer weekends, you’ll find her at the lake with her family.
 She also enjoys playing volleyball and lists Brookside Mansion with its rich history as her favorite spot on campus, especially during Christmas in the Castle.